KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession11/prep-work.md

 As a team, create a new GitHub repository.

-Share the repository with all team members including your mentor/technical architect.
+Add all team members as collaborators on the repository including your mentor/technical architect.

 {% hint style='tip' %}
 ##### Git to it!